kawamuray/kmql/README.md

 SELECT topic, COUNT(DISTINCT partition) AS partitions FROM replicas GROUP BY topic HAVING partitions > 100 ORDER BY partitions DESC

 # Topic/partitions which its leader is assigned to broker 1
-SELECT topic, partition FROM replicas WHERE broker_id=1 AND is_leader
+SELECT topic, partition FROM replicas WHERE broker_id = 1 AND is_leader

 # Topic partitions that has an out-of-sync replica
 SELECT DISTINCT topic, partition FROM replicas WHERE NOT is_in_sync